develodesign/vsf-payment-paypal/README.md

 ]
 ```

-Add the following also to your `config/local.json` and configure the `paypal.api_key` to point to your PayPal details.
+Add the following also to your `config/local.json` and configure Client ID the `paypal.client.production` to point to your PayPal details.
+For production need set `paypal.env` to `production`.
 ```js
 "paypal": {
   "env": "sandbox",